cphaneuf/inter_rater_reliability/README.md

 The program begins by prompting the user to enter the name of a (.txt) file.
 This file should be stored in the same directory as main.cpp.
 Afterward, the user will simply follow along with the prompts as provided on the screen.

 __Data Structures__
-*subject* struct stores the comments associated with a particular participant AND the user's 'tags' or 'codes' for those comments.
+*subject* is a struct that stores the comments associated with a particular participant AND the user's 'tags' or 'codes' for those comments.
-*completeData* class contains 3 data members and 9 functions, divided according to the sets below.
+*completeData* is a class that contains 3 data members and 9 functions, divided according to the sets below.
 Control flow between these sets of functions is directed by main().
 * Functions to Store Responses
 * User Interface Functions
 * Save Output Functions